adrianlee0118/hackernews-client/README.md

 ## About

-Sample ReactJS project utilizing moderately complex table, input and API fetching components and basic testing in Jest/Enzyme, bootstrapped with Create-React-App.
+Sample ReactJS project utilizing moderately complex table, input and API fetching function components and basic testing in Jest/Enzyme, bootstrapped with Create-React-App.
 State is managed with React hooks.

 ## Install and Run
 Clone the repository, then, in the directory, run: